Damianf99/Geofun/README.md

 # Geofun

 This project was created for the "software engineering" subject in the University.
 The program which was uploaded to this repository was not the main part of the subject.
 It was a draft program containing only necessary functionalities which were needed for the final presentation.
 The core of this subject was to create a full software documentation of a given "idea".
-The assigned idea was to create a geography (subject) support system aimed at children from elementary schools (grades IV-VIII).
+The assigned idea was to create a geography (subject) support system directed at children from elementary schools (grades IV-VIII).
 This was my first project with the implementation of the PyQt5 module.

 # Goal of the project